Childhood phobia

 A childhood phobia is an exaggerated, intense fear "that is out of proportion to any real fear" found in children.
 It is often characterized by a preoccupation with a particular object, class of objects, or situation that one fears.
 A phobic reaction is twofold—the first part being the "intense irrational fear" and the second part being "avoidance."

 Children during their developmental stages experience fears.
 Fear is a natural part of self-preservation.
 Fears allow children to act with the necessary cautions to stay safe.
 According to Child and Adolescent Mental Health, "such fears vary in frequency, intensity, and duration; they tend to be mild, age-specific, and transitory."
 Fears can be a result of misperceptions.
-When a child perceives a threatening situation, his or her body experiences a fight or flight reaction.
+When a child perceives a threatening situation, their body experiences a fight or flight reaction.
 Children placed in new situations with unfamiliar objects are more likely to experience such reactions.
 These fears should be passing, a result of childhood development.

 A childhood fear develops into a childhood phobia when it begins to interfere with daily living.
 "Acute states of fear can elicit counterproductive physiological reactions such as trembling, profuse perspiration, faint feelings, weakness in joints and muscles, nausea, diarrhea, and disturbances in motor coordination" It is not uncommon for frightened or anxious children to regress in a phase of development.
 For example, a kindergartener might begin to baby talk or wet the bed when faced with a threatening or particularly frightening situation.
 Childhood phobias exist in many different varieties and intensities and have a wide range from tolerable to incapacitating.